-Latika Hartmann-is an associate professor of economics in the Graduate School of Business and Public Policy at the Naval Postgraduate School.
+Dr. Latika Hartmann is an associate professor of economics in the Graduate School of Business and Public Policy at the Naval Postgraduate School.
 Her research focuses on issues in public finance, regulation, and economic development.
-She received a PhD in economics from the University of California, Los Angeles in 2006 and a BA in economics from the University of California, Berkeley in 2000.
+She received her PhD in economics from the University of California, Los Angeles, in 2006 and a BA in economics from the University of California, Berkeley, in 2000.
 Her dissertation was nominated for the Gerschenkron dissertation prize in 2006.
-She was an economics fellow at Stanford University from 2007 to 2009, and an assistant professor at Scripps College from 2009 to 2014.
-[Ihartman@nps.edu]
+She was an economics fellow at Stanford University from 2007 to 2009 and an assistant professor at Scripps College from 2009 to 2014.

-Lt Col Karen Landale, USAF-received a BS in international business from the University of Tampa in 2002, an MBA from the Naval Postgraduate School in 2009, and a PhD in marketing from the University of North Carolina in 2014.
+Dr. Karen Landale is a Lt.
+Colonel in the USAF.
+She received a BS in international business from the University of Tampa in 2002, an MBA from the Naval Postgraduate School in 2009, and a PhD in marketing from the University of North Carolina in 2014.
 Her dissertation was awarded the DeLozier Fellowship.
-Her research focuses on category management, strategic sourcing, services marketing, and talent management. [karen.landale@us.af.mil]
+Her research focuses on category management, strategic sourcing, services marketing, and talent management.

-Rene Rendon-is an Associate Professor in acquisition management in the Graduate School of Business and Public Policy at the Naval Postgraduate School.
-He received a BBA from Angelo State University in 1981, an MBA from the University of North Dakota in 1985, and a DBA from Argosy University in 2003.
+Dr. Rene Rendon is an associate professor in acquisition management in the Graduate School of Business and Public Policy at the Naval Postgraduate School.
+He received his BBA from Angelo State University in 1981, MBA from the University of North Dakota in 1985, and DBA from Argosy University in 2003.
 A retired Air Force contracting officer, he has received the NCMA Award for Excellence in Contract Management Research and Writing many times.
-His research focuses on issues in contract management and strategic sourcing. [rgrendon@nps.edu]
+His research focuses on issues in contract management and strategic sourcing.